 Once you are out of treatment, remember that the work to rebuild and restore relationships does not stop.
 Although you are proud of your accomplishments in completing a substance abuse treatment program, it does not automatically mean that your family is going to warm up and feel the same way.
 Of course, they will be proud of you, but you have to understand that you may still have their guard up.

 If you and your family are still struggling after you have already had a significant amount of time sober, we recommend that you begin therapy or counseling together.
 During active addiction, usually negative habits of interaction become a normal way of life.
-During recovery, it can be difficult learning how to have healthy and wholesome interactions with each other again.
+During recovery, it can be difficult to learn how to have healthy and wholesome interactions with each other again.

 Always remember to take with you what you learned in treatment.
-In treatment you learn about boundaries, healthy communication, and healthy relationships.
+In treatment, you learn about boundaries, healthy communication, and healthy relationships.
 Do not be afraid to look through some of the lessons you completed in treatment, it can help you brush up on your skills and continue to improve your relationships.
-In time, hopefully, your family will see that you are serious about your recovery and that you are committed to staying drug and alcohol free.
+In time, hopefully, your family will see that you are serious about your recovery and that you are committed to staying drug and alcohol-free.